manuelaguadomtz/pyeer/README.rst

 ####Histogram format

-Although the vast majority of the systems report scores normalized between 0 and 1 there are some that report integer scores [3].
-When computing a lot of impostor scores (millions of them) it can be computationally expensive to read all those scores from a file.
+Although the vast majority of the systems report scores normalized between 0 and 1, there are some that report integer scores [3].
+When computing a lot of impostor scores, millions of them, it can be computationally expensive to read all those scores from a file.
 Therefore, in those cases may be worth it to use this format.

 **Restrictions:** Only integer scores are supported